-This section sets out the rights to neonatal leave and pay for parents whose baby requires neonatal care in hospital.
+This section sets out the rights to neonatal leave and pay for parents whose baby are born on or after 6th April 2025 and requires neonatal care in hospital.

 1.1 This could be after a premature birth or where the baby is born with a congenital condition, there are complications at birth, or the baby is 'experiencing serious health conditions shortly after birth'.

-F.2 Eligibility for neonatal leave
+2. Eligibility for neonatal leave

-- 2.1 Neonatal leave and pay is restricted to the individuals who have the main responsibility for caring for the child following birth, had it not been admitted to neonatal care.
-Eligible individuals are: - the mother - the father - the mother's spouse, civil partner or a partner who will be living with the mother and baby that is in neonatal care in an enduring family relationship - intended parents in a surrogacy arrangement, and - intended parents in cases of adoption, where the intention is that the child be placed with them at birth or shortly after birth. - 2.2 For employees to be eligible to take neonatal leave the baby would have to be in neonatal care for at least two continuous weeks immediately after birth. - 2.3 Neonatal leave is a 'day one; right and no qualifying period is required.
+- 2.1 Neonatal leave and pay is restricted to the individuals who have the main responsibility for caring for the child following birth, had the child not been admitted to neonatal care.
+Eligible individuals are: - the mother - the father - the mother's spouse, civil partner or a partner who will be living with the mother and baby that is in neonatal care in an enduring family relationship - intended parents in a surrogacy arrangement, and - intended parents in cases of adoption, where the intention is that the child be placed with them at birth or shortly after birth. - 2.2 For employees to be eligible to take neonatal leave the baby would have to be in neonatal care within 28 days of birth and the admission last for a continuous period of seven days or more. - 2.3 Neonatal leave is a 'day one' right and no gualifying period is required.

-F.4 Amount of leave
+3. Amount of leave